 TK: "Always pitch your hardest."

 TS: It's "Put some effort into it."
-Be diligent about each role.
+Be diligent about

 SM: I don't have a policy.